I’ve made some of the worst network marketing mistakes in the book that could have easily been avoided if somebody would have shown me what not to do.

 This is extremely effective and it grounds your expectations in reality.

-Over time, leaders will show up but only if you’re enrolling and sponsoring enough people.
+Over time, leaders will show up but only if you’re enrolling and sponsoring enough people for the numbers to shake out.

-People don’t like to feel like their pitching something that doesn’t work or feel like they’re lying.
+People don’t like to feel like they’re pitching something that doesn’t work or is a borderline lie.

-When you’re talking like everybody will duplicate, you’re setting false expectations and that does two things.
+When you’re talking like everybody will duplicate, you’re setting false expectations.

 - It makes your new distributors quit faster because it’s harder than you led them to believe.

-Trust me, the right people, the ones that can sponsor hundreds, (the people you want on your team), are not going to be scared of enrolling or sponsoring lots of people to find a few leaders.
+Trust me, the right people, the ones that can sponsor 20-50 people or more (the people you want on your team), are not going to be scared of enrolling or sponsoring lots of people to find a few leaders.

-But if they come into your organization thinking it will be easy and putting in 5-10 people will make them boatloads of cash… then they’ll quit too.
+But if they come into your organization thinking it will be easy and believe putting in 4-5 people will make them boatloads of cash… then they’ll quit too.

 If you’ve been in the network marketing industry for long, you’ve probably heard the classic Jim Rohn presentation called “Building Your Network Marketing Business”.

-If you haven’t heard it or are new to this industry, it is absolutely one of the best presentations ever done.
+If you haven’t heard it or are new to this industry, it is absolutely one of the best presentations ever done inside this industry.

 Repetition is the mother of learning.

-When I did plant seeds and one sprouted, I would stop planting and wait for a harvest (duplication).
+When I did plant seeds and one sprouted, I would stop planting and wait for a harvest (false duplication mistake).

 In all seriousness, I did soooo much wrong, it’s amazing I made any money at all.